kvannotten/kickstapi/README.md

 # Kickstapi  [![Build Status](https://travis-ci.org/kvannotten/kickstapi.png?branch=master)](https://travis-ci.org/kvannotten/kickstapi) [![Gem Version](https://badge.fury.io/rb/kickstapi.svg)](http://badge.fury.io/rb/kickstapi)

+## General

 This gem scrapes Kickstarter to create an API that facilitates the creation of applications querying Kickstarter.
+It does this by parsing the HTML on the website itself.

 Note that this library is not created nor endorsed by Kickstarter

+## Remarks

+Kickstarter offers an undocumented API, but recently added a disclaimer that it is against their ToS to use this API by third party applications.
+Regardless of this, I still want people to get access to Kickstart statistics in an easy way.
+So the only legal way to do this, is to parse the website itself, whom anyone is allowed visit.

+This means that sometimes Kickstarter can change things, which might break functionality.
+I've written the project in such a way that it separates the scraping concerns from the actual objects and the mapping thereof.
+This means, that when a change occurs, it has no effect on the end-user methods that the gem offers, and is merely a backend change.
+So update often!

 ## Installation